Party Wall Agreement Loft Conversion | RICS

 This is in addition to the usual planning permission and building regulation approvals that may apply when you’re converting your loft.

-Party Wall Agreement Loft Conversion: The Facts, Harding Chartered Surveyors
+Party Wall Agreement Loft Conversion

 At Harding Chartered Surveyors, we’re a team of independent and impartial RICS surveyors.
 If you have any questions, need advice, don’t hesitate to call us on 020 3598 6730.